How to Swing a Golf Club

-This section was designed to give golfers illustrated swing tips on how to correctly execute a typical golf swing, to present the textbook version of “the perfect golf swing”, essentially.
-It also provides information on how golfers can deviate from that standard and instead veer towards golf swing errors.
+This section was designed to give golfers illustrated swing tips on how to swing a golf club, to present the textbook version of “the perfect golf swing”, essentially.
+It also provides information on how golfers can deviate from that perfect golf swing and instead veer towards golf swing errors.
 The information is broken down into the components that make up a golf swing and comparative illustrations are used in order to quickly highlight key differences.
 Use these illustrated guides for quick but detailed help on how to improve your golf swing and its many components.

 The address and setup stage of the golf swing involves assuming the correct position before the swing actually starts.
 There are many elements to consider and overlooking key areas at the start will snowball into issues down the line.